2018 Texas Behavior Support State (TBS) Conference June 26-28, 2018

-Highlights from the 2016 Texas Behavior Support State Conference
+Highlights from the 2017 Texas Behavior Support (TBS) State Conference

-The 12th Annual Texas Behavior Support State Conference was held at Region 4 on June 28–30, 2016.
+The 13th Annual Texas Behavior Support State Conference was held at Region 4 on June 28–30, 2017.
 Presentations from national, regional, and local experts in the field were featured, as were presentations from campuses across the state that have demonstrated successful implementation of PBIS strategies.
-This year, 266 campus and district administrators, including assistant superintendents, attended the TBS Administrator Preconference.
-More than 1100 participants, including educators from across the state attended the general conference.
+This year, 280 campus and district administrators, including assistant superintendents, attended the TBS Administrator Preconference.
+More than 1060 participants, including educators from across the state attended the general conference.
+This was the first year that selected sessions from the TBS conference were presented via Livestream to participating Education Service Centers (ESCs) across the state.
+Fourteen of the twenty ESCs participated, with a total of 405 participants attending via Livestream.
 Visit the conference website to obtain conference handouts.

 PBIS Tool Highlights

 Tony is a challenging student.
 Mr. Hughes, who teaches algebra, is trying everything to get Tony to work.
 Nothing seems to motivate him.
 Many times, Tony sleeps in class or just puts his head down and doesn't pay attention.
 Mr. Hughes thinks Tony can do the work but simply does not have the motivation.